-On a pro forma basis after giving effect to (i) the issuance of 479,967,595 shares of our Series H redeemable convertible preferred stock in July 2019 and the receipt of \$11.0 million in gross proceeds therefrom (including the conversion of 148,928,337 shares of our Series G redeemable convertible preferred stock into 246,521,076 shares of our Series H redeemable convertible preferred stock in July 2019), (ii) the automatic conversion of all outstanding shares of our redeemable convertible preferred stock into an aggregate of 7,816,643 shares of our common stock, (including the conversion of 479,967,595 shares of our Series H redeemable convertible preferred stock issued in July 2019 into 2,613,703 shares of our common stock), and the resultant reclassification of (A) the carrying value of the redeemable convertible preferred stock warrant liabilities to additional paid-in capital and Series D and Series E redeemable convertible preferred stock warrant liabilities to additional paid-in capital and Series D and Series E redeemable convertible preferred stock warrant liabilities to net loss, a component of accumulated deficit, in connection with such conversion, all of which will occur in connection with the completion of this offering, and (iii) the issuance of 15,072 shares of our common stock as a result of the expected net exercise of the Net Exercise Warrants in connection with the completion of this offering, based on the initial public offering price of \$14.00 per share, which Net Exercise Warrants will terminate if not exercised prior to the completion of this offering, our pro forma net tangible book value as of June 30, 2019 would have been approximately \$5.8 million, or approximately \$0.74 per share of common stock.
+On a pro forma basis after giving effect to (i) the issuance of 479,967,595 shares of our Series H redeemable convertible preferred stock in July 2019 and the receipt of \$11.0 million in gross proceeds therefrom (including the conversion of 148,928,337 shares of our Series G redeemable convertible preferred stock into 246,521,076 shares of our Series H redeemable convertible preferred stock in July 2019), (ii) the automatic conversion of all outstanding shares of our redeemable convertible preferred stock into an aggregate of 7,816,643 shares of our common stock, (including the conversion of 479,967,595 shares of our Series H redeemable convertible preferred stock issued in July 2019 into 2,613,703 shares of our common stock), and the resultant reclassification of (A) the carrying value of the redeemable convertible preferred stock to permanent equity and (B) our redeemable convertible preferred stock warrant liabilities to additional paid-in capital, a component of stockholders' equity (deficit), in connection with such conversion, all of which will occur in connection with the completion of this offering, and (iii) the issuance of 20,620 shares of our common stock as a result of the expected net exercise of the Net Exercise Warrants in connection with the completion of this offering, assuming an initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, which Net Exercise Warrants will terminate if not exercised prior to the completion of this offering, our pro forma net tangible book value as of June 30, 2019 would have been approximately \$5.8 million, or approximately \$0.74 per share of common stock.

-After giving further effect to the issuance and sale of 3,600,000 shares of our common stock at the initial public offering price of \$14.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2019 would have been approximately \$50.4 million, or approximately \$4.38 per share.
-This amount represents an immediate increase in pro forma net tangible book value of approximately \$3.64 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$9.62 per share to new investors purchasing shares of common stock in this offering.
+After giving further effect to the issuance and sale of 3,333,334 shares of our common stock that we are offering at the assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2019 would have been approximately \$50.0 million, or approximately \$4.45 per share.
+This amount represents an immediate increase in pro forma net tangible book value of approximately \$3.71 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$10.55 per share to new investors purchasing shares of common stock in this offering.

-Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by new investors.
+Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.
 The following table illustrates this dilution:

-Initial public offering price per share \$14.00 Historical net tangible book deficit per share as of June 30, 2019 \$(2,017.92) Pro forma increase in historical net tangible book value per share attributable to the pro forma transactions described above 2,018.66 Pro forma net tangible book value per share as of June 30, 2019 0.74 Increase in pro forma net tangible book value per share attributable to this offering 3.64 Pro forma as adjusted net tangible book value per share after this offering 4.38 Dilution per share to new investors in this offering \$ 9.62
+Assumed initial public offering price per share \$15.00 Historical net tangible book deficit per share as of June 30, 2019 \$(2,017.92) Pro forma increase in historical net tangible book value per share attributable to the pro forma transactions described above 2,018.66 Pro forma net tangible book value per share as of June 30, 2019 0.74 Increase in pro forma net tangible book value per share attributable to this offering 3.71 Pro forma as adjusted net tangible book value per share after this offering · 4.45 Dilution per share to new investors in this offering 4.45 \$10.55